-The primary way in which pupils can receive recognition for achievement is through the Yellow and Blue Ticket system.
+The primary way in which pupils can receive recognition for achievement is through the accumulation of Yellow, Blue and Green Tickets.
 Alongside the award of actual tickets, these are now sent electronically using the school's data management system, iSAMS, which enables efficient communication of good news to Heads of House and House Tutors and creates an automatic central record of these rewards.